fch-yk/d_05_04_telegram_photo/README.md

   - `TELEGRAM_TOKEN` is used to manage your telegram bot
   - `TELEGRAM_CHANNEL_ID` is the ID of your telegram channel
   - `TELEGRAM_UPLOAD_DELAY` is a pause between photo uploads (sec); default value: 14400 sec (4 hours)
+  - `IMAGES_FOLDER` is a path to a folder containing images; default value: images.
+      1. You can specify a relative path, e.g.: my_images.
+In this case, the folder is in the root folder of the project.
+      2. You can specify an absolute path, e.g.: E:\tmp\images.

 To set up variables in .env file, create it in the root directory of the project and fill it up like this: